Structure formation in mimetic gravity: Mimetic cosmology

 where $\beta$ is a dimensionless constant and $\lambda_{0}$ is the present value of $\lambda$, and we have chosen $a_0=a(t=t_0)=1$.
 Hence the explicit form of the mimetic potential is given by

 In the absence of the mimetic potential ($\beta=0=V$), from Eq. (\ref{lambda}) one can see that $\lambda=\lambda_{0}a^{-3}$, namely the field mimics DM \cite{Mim1}.

 As we shall see the mimetic potential indeed plays the role of DE and can lead to the acceleration of the cosmic expansion.
 Besides, in our model, we assumed the mimetic potential (which plays the role of DE) is a function of $\lambda$ (which plays the role of DM).
 This implies an interaction between DE and DM.
+The Hubble expansion rate can be obtained via Eq. (\ref{Fried1}) as